 There’s a fair bit of confusion around the Mexicube strain — with some vendors marketing it under the species Psilocybe mexicana, but this is incorrect.

 As the name implies — Mexi- (originates from Mexico) and –cubes (member of the Psilocybe cubensis species).

-This strain has a rich history and is believed to be a direct descendent of the mushrooms used by the Aztecs and other mesoamerican cultures for spiritual ceremonies in the past.
+This strain has a rich history and is believed to be a direct descendant of the mushrooms used by the Aztecs and other mesoamerican cultures for spiritual ceremonies.

-In this ultimate guide to the Mexicube strain, we’ll discuss its dense and interesting history, its potency, where to buy spores, how to cultivate it, and much more.
+In this ultimate guide to the Mexicube strain, we’ll discuss its dense and exciting history, its potency, where to buy spores, how to cultivate it, and much more.

 What Are Mexicube Shrooms?

 Mexicube shrooms are one of the most popular strains of magic mushrooms.
 They’re known for their relatively large size and average potency.
 An amateur mycologist by the name of Mr. G is credited for the development of this strain.
 The original spore sample was collected somewhere around Oaxaca, which means this strain could be related to the mushrooms used by ancient civilizations during shamanic rituals.